ricky-taing/ricky-taing.github.io/README.md

 2. Timer

 ## Questions
 1. ~~Do we continue using Angular, opt for another technology or remove it all together?~~
     a.
 Migrate from AngularJS to Angular, replicating and improving functionality
     b.
-If stil want to try React, do so on separate ~~branch~~ repository
+If still want to try React, do so on separate ~~branch~~ repository

 ## Citations
 Photo Gallery by Benjamin Brandmeier